 So, wait a minute...where are the hundreds of years of European sport horse lines in this pinnacle of dressage performance?
 That is my point: there is no such thing as a several hundred year old European sport horse breed that impacted the modern Olympic style sport horse!
 They have bred Thoroughbreds and Standardbreds since the very late 1800s, but guess where that stock came from?
 I know you have read continuously that the European warmblood sport horse goes back anywhere from 200 years (www.isroldenburg.org) to 700 years ago (www.holsteiner.com)--depending on the source, but truthfully the sport model did not arrive until the 1900s.
 The "centuries of experience in sport horse production" mantra is a tremendously effective propaganda campaign, but unfortunately it is fiction, not fact.

 Neither is Donnerhall's pedigree unique in his antecedents--all the sport lines in the European sport horse go back to those brought in by the Mecklenburg Stud mentioned above, plus Irish Hunters, and here is an even bigger surprise: American Running Horse and American Trotter lines as well.
-They took the Schwere Warmbluter (draft horse), the Holland Black Draft, the Marsh Horse (draft) and the Norman Draft (these are their centuries old breeds by the way--not sport horses), and added the true sport breeds over and over until they could finally function as sport horses.
-Further, if you follow back the successful sport stock, you will be hard pressed to find the draft base at all, because it did not produce outstanding sport ability--the draft horse is the performance opposite of the sport horse.
-Instead it really all began with the coaching, hunting and racing stock of the British Isles.
+They took the Schwere Warmbluter (draft horse), the Holland Black Draft, the Marsh Horse (draft) and the Norman Draft (these are their centuries old draught breeds by the way--not sport horses), and added the true sport breeds over and over until they could finally function as sport horses.
+Further, if you follow back the successful sport stock, you will be hard pressed to find the draft base at all, because it did not produce outstanding sport ability--the draft horse is the performance opposite of the sport horse, and they did not record the lineage, name or ancestry of their farm mares they crossed on Anglo horse breeds.
+Instead recording of lineages really all began with the coaching, hunting and racing stock of the British Isles.

 What is important in fruitful sport horse breeding, and what makes a powerful lasting bloodline, is the concentration of the sport sources over and over through the generations.
 Great confusion has arisen in the importance of potency because a good performance horse can have a loosely formed pedigree, leading breeders to think concentration of traits isn't essential.
 Depending on how the genes divide and connect it is possible for a horse to receive in his phenotype a winning hand resulting in super performance, but then when put to stud the horse who is loosely bred cannot pass on his talent.
 To set type, that is to be an effective stud horse, the horse must have a strong genetic structure in the genotype, and until I revisited Donnerhall's lineage and made the alterations to it, I could not see this in him.
 Donnerhall's extravagant dressage talent arises from the old Anglo breeds he is potent in, not some mythical European sport horse that they have been breeding for centuries!